shivannis/xandr-docs-public/xandr-docs/articles/bidders/bss-avro-file-format.md

 > - Our examples are for the **Python Avro Library**, and are not to be confused with the **Fast Avro Library**.
 >   - Python Avro library does not use uid union type names.
 Instead, it determines the uid type by full match of field names.
 >     - {'uid': {'id': 'qweqeqweq', 'domain': 'idfa'}, 'segments': \[…\]}
->   - The Fast Avro library uses hints to specify the exact type of uid similar to the Java library
+>   - The Fast Avro library uses hints to specify the exact type of uid similar to the Java library.
 >     - {'uid': ('external_id', {'id':'exitd1', 'member_id': 914}), 'segments': \[{'expiration': 259200, 'id': 25815407}\]}
 > - DataFileWriter.append() accepts a python dictionary (dict) type, not a JSON.